 She didn't look back to see if the woman spit or laughed.
 Yet on each subsequent visit to the lawyer's office, she couldn't stop herself checking the mirror.
 The "pretty hair" needed a cut and a style-any style.
-The skin was still unlined, but "those eyes," looking out-never inward, seem to belong to somebody else.
+The skin was still unlined, but "those eyes," looking out never inward, seem to belong to somebody else.

 Gwendolyn East was not pleased.
 The whole point of an office was scheduled appointments.
 Christine's entrance had been like a break-in.

 "We have to move," said Christine pulling the chair closer to the desk.

 "Something's going on."

 "I beg your pardon?"
 Gwendolyn asked.

 "This will business.
 She has to be stopped."

 Gwendolyn decided that encouraging this rough client was not worth the so far non-forthcoming settlement fee.
 "Listen Christine.
 I support you, you know that, and a judge might also.
 But you are living there, rent free, no expenses.
 The fact is it could be said that Mrs. Cosey is taking care of you when she is under no obligation to do so.
 And the benefit of being awarded the property is, in a way, already yours in a manner of speaking.

 Better, maybe."

 "What are you saying?
 She could put me out on the street any day if she wants to."

 "I know," Gwendolyn replied, "but in twenty years she hasn't.
 What do you make of that?"

 "Slavery is what I make of it."

 "Come on, Christine."
 Gwendolyn frowned.
 "You're not in a rest home or on welfare..."

-"Welfare?"
-Christine shouted the word at first then shouted it.
+"Welfare?
+Welfare!"
+Christine whispered the word at first then shouted it.
 "Look.
 If she dies who gets the house?"

 "Whomever she designates."

 "Like a brother or a nephew or a cousin or a hospital, right?"

 "Whomever."

 "Not necessarily to me, right?"

 "Only if she wills it."

 "No point in killing her then?"

 "Christine.
 You are too funny."

-"You don't understand.
+"You listen to me.
 She's just now hired somebody.
 A girl.
 A young girl.
 She doesn't need me anymore."

 "Well," Gwendolyn was thoughtful.
 "Do you think she would agree to a kind of lease agreement?
 Something that guarantees you a place there for life and support at some level in return for...services?"

 Christine threw her head back and scanned the ceiling as though searching for a new language to make herself understood.
+What to say to this lawyer woman shouldn't be all that hard.
+After all Miss East had Up Beach history, was the granddaughter of a Cannery girl who died young of a stroke.
 Slowly she tapped her middle finger on the lawyer's desk to stress certain words.
 "I am the last the only blood relative of William Cosey.
-I have taken care of his house and his widow for twenty years.
+For free I have taken care of his house and his widow for twenty years.
 I have cooked, cleaned, washed her underwear, laundered her sheets, done the shopping..."

+"I know."

-"I know" "You don't know!
+"You don't know!
 You don't!
 She is replacing me."

 "Wait now."

 "She is!
 That's been her whole life, don't you get it?
 Replacing me, getting rid of me.
 I'm always last; all the time the one being told to go, get out."

 "Christine, please."

 "This is my place.
 I had my sixteenth birthday party in that house.